 “And all those who had believed were together and had all things in common; and they began selling their property and possessions and were sharing them with all, as anyone might have need.
 Day by day continuing with one mind in the temple, and breaking bread from house to house, they were taking their meals together with gladness and sincerity of heart, praising God and having favor with all the people.
 And the Lord was adding to their number day by day those who were being saved.”

 Yes, the church was born – a gathering of friends who were finally learning the Greatest Love, to lay down their lives one for another.
-Oh, to experience such a fresh pentecostal baptism of love in our day!
+Oh, to experience such love in our day!